BlogBest Affordable AI Interview Coaches Under $40/month (2026)

 So: the three tools currently sitting under the $40/month ceiling, in order of how much coaching you get per dollar.

-1. Cornerman — $0 to $39/month
+1. Cornerman — $1 trial, then one flat $39/month

 Platform coverage is complete because audio is captured at the system level — Zoom, Google Meet, Microsoft Teams, Webex, phone calls, and even in-person interviews with a laptop nearby.
 Every video interview works the same way.